Home ยป Blog ยป Stunning Paint Color Combinations for Contrast Trim

 Source: Jenny Komenda (BM Chantilly Lace walls with BM Seapearl trim)

-Combo #3 – Pure White and Agreeable Gray
+Combo #3 – Extra White and Agreeable Gray

 contrast trim with sw pure white and sw agreeable gray

-Source: @silo.hill (SW Pure White on the walls with SW Agreeable Gray trim)
+Source: @silo.hill (SW Extra White on the walls with SW Agreeable Gray trim)

 Combo #4 – Alabaster and Accessible Beige